yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/README.md

 ### Code
 Link : https://github.com/yuvaraja402/Skin-Cancer-Convolution-Neural-Networks/blob/master/Skin_cancer_CNN_3.ipynb

 Jupyter Notebook was used for code developement in Python.

+Outputs are stored under 'Outputs Snapshots' folder.
+Post the training, 10 images were taken to check with the trained model.
+Those are stored in the folder 'Single prediction images'.

 ### Goal
 The goal was to train the Convolution Neural Networks so it could detect type of cancer in skin from any given new image.